Making school work

 The educational needs and way of learning for students on the autism spectrum are often different to their neurotypical peers.
 It’s therefore vital that teachers adapt teaching practices, learning environments and programs to help support autistic students achieve their best outcome.

-Educational advocacy & rights
+Educational advocacy and rights

 We recognise that sometimes, even with the best mindset and investigation, it still might be a challenging process to find a school that best meets your child’s individual needs.